Everyone knows that ‘information is power’ but confidential information is also a huge security risk if it gets into the wrong hands.

 To keep the workplace secure, experts recommend outsourcing Paper Shredding Services and other confidential information destruction.

-While statistics show that office workers still use over 10,000 sheets of paper every year, that doesn't even account for the thousands of digitised documents on their computer hard drives.
+While statistics show that office workers still use over 10,000 sheets of paper every year, that does not even account for the thousands of digitised documents on their computer hard drives.
 It’s critical that companies secure confidential information in both forms - and from creation to disposal.

 Here’s how to assess whether a commercial shredding services company is trustworthy and reliable:

 - Experience: The company has a long track record in local and secure data shredding solutions.

 - Equipment: Industrial-grade cross-cut shredding technology turns paper into confetti-like pieces, and can accommodate specialised shred size requirements.

 - Chain of custody: There is a clear chain of custody.
 Locked consoles in a variety of styles and sizes are provided for the collection and protection of documents that need to be shredded.
 Security-trained professionals remove documents for secure shredding.